MyEditorCool/editors/DevelopAnEditor.md

 1. Publish your package to npm.
 When user install your package, myeditor.cool will read your package.json file to find entry file.
 2. reate a PR to [publicEditors.json](https://github.com/MyEditorCool/editors/blob/master/publicEditors.json) show you editor in myeditor.cool list.

+## Preview & Debug

+You can preview your editor use custom install:

+1. Open Configuration in myeditor.cool
+2. paste your package web cdn address.
+If you published package to npm, you can use `https://unpkg.com/{package.name}@{package.version}`.
+3. you can also start a local file server to serve your pakcage for local debugging.